 Can’t Find an Email Address?
 That Happened to Me, Too.
 Here’s What I Did:

 I once optimized a large ecommerce site dedicated to model trains.
-This is a fairly niche market and, by using the techniques in this guide, I was able to connect with a few solid influencers online.
+This a fairly niche market and, by using the techniques in this guide, I was able to connect with a few solid influencers online.
 There’s actually a pretty large and vibrant model train community online, so I was able to really zero in on some influencers and target potential customers.

 One influencer eluded me, however.
 There was a popular e-newsletter dedicated to trains.
 Called “Tom’s Trains,” this twice monthly e-newsletter was long, informative and loved throughout the model train community.

 The problem?
 Tom’s Trains was created entirely by one guy, Tom.
 He was hard to get in touch with.
 I think the issue was the sheer volume of material he received, all through one email address.
 My client was relatively new in the market space, and I think the emails to Tom just never broke through.

 While doing some research into influencers, I happened to find Tom’s LinkedIn Account.
 He was a member of quite a few LinkedIn Groups, including many related to model trains.